-Background: Sheep are among the most important livestock in Egypt.
-Respiratory conditions associated with mycoplasma infections are considered as common sources of economic losses.
-Moreover, mycoplasma infections in livestock can disrupt the innate immune response and hematological profile.
+Background: Sheep are among the important livestock in agriculture in Egypt.
+Respiratory conditions associated with Mycoplasma infection are considered common sources of economic losses.
+Moreover, Mycoplasma infection in livestock can disrupt the hematological profile, innate immune response.
 Nonetheless, there is a scarcity of studies examining the impact of Mycoplasma ovipneumoniae (M. ovipneumoniae) and Mycoplasma arginini (M. arginini) mixed infections on the innate immune response and hemogram profile in lambs.

-Objective: To explore how mixed infection with these two Mycoplasma species influences both the innate immune parameters comprising lysozyme and nitric oxide (NO) and the hemogram profile in lambs.
+Objective: To explore how mixed infection with these two mycoplasma species influences both the innate immune parameters comprising lysozyme and nitric oxide and the hemogram profile in lambs.

 Materials and methods: Nasal and ocular swabs were taken from apparently healthy and diseased lambs aged between 2 and 5 months for isolation of Mycoplasma species.
-Identification of the recovered isolates was carried out via polymerase chain reaction assay (PCR).
-Serum and anticoagulated blood samples were obtained from four healthy (G1) and four co-infected lambs (G2) with the two Mycoplasma species (M. ovipneumoniae and M. arginine).
-Serum lysozyme activity, serum NO and hematological analysis were estimated in G1 and G2.
+Identification of the recovered isolates was carried out via polymerase chain reaction (PCR) assays.
+Moreover, serum and blood with anticoagulant were obtained from four healthy lambs and four co-infected ones with the two Mycoplasma species (M. arginini and M. ovipneumoniae) for nitric oxide (NO), serum lyso-zyme activity and hematological analysis.

-Results: The isolation of M. ovipneumoniae and M. arginini from the sick lambs was validated by PCR analysis.
-It was determined that four lambs (G2) had a combined infection with both species.
-In comparison to the apparently healthy (G1), the mycoplasma co-infected lambs (G2) had marked higher amounts of lysozyme and NO. Hematological investigations revealed alterations in the hemogram with low normal erythrocyte counts in lambs of G2.
+Results: The isolation of M. arginini and M. ovipneumoniae from the sick lambs was validated by PCR analysis.
+It was determined that four lambs had a combined infection with both species.
+In comparison to the lambs that appeared to be healthy, the Mycoplasma-co-infected lambs had marked higher amounts of lysozyme and nitric oxide.
+Hematological investigations revealed alterations in the hemogram of sheep co-infected with low normal erythrocyte counts.
 In contrast to the seemingly healthy lambs, the leucogram of the co-infected lambs also revealed leukocytosis due to neutrophilia.

-Conclusion: Co-infection with M. ovipneumoniae and M. arginini species in lambs altered the innate immune response and the hemogram profile, which may be accountable for the disease pathogenesis and progress.
+Conclusion: Co-infection with Mycoplasma ovipneumoniae and M. arginini species in lambs altered the innate immune response and the hemogram profile, which may be accountable for the disease pathogenesis and progress.